techqueria/website/content/english/communities/slack/community-guidelines.md

 #### Leaving Cafecito Channels

 1. Leave any of the `#cafecito-` channels you might have joined since this is where Buñuelo pairs you up with someone else from that channel
 2. For any pairing you got in, there will be two meetup reminders messaged to you.
-Even if you leave the channel, you'll still get them so just expect those but if Buñuelo keeps persisting after that, contact an admin using `/admin`
+Even if you leave the channel, you'll still get them so just expect those but if Buñuelo keeps persisting after that, reach out to us via `#meta`
 3. Okay, good to go - no more messages from Buñuelo!

 ### Countries